tehsinchen/Deep_Position_List/README.md

 # Position list combined with deep autofocus

 For any experiment requiring overnight/24 hrs observation, e.g., drug treatment and changing of cell phase, it is essential to keep the objects at focus.
+However, any movement of the stage will cause the drift on the axial direction, i.e., defocused.
 In this work, the long-term observation was achieved by combining the works in https://github.com/tehsinchen/Deep_Autofocus and https://github.com/tehsinchen/Position_List_PIStage.

 ## Results